Jewel On Overcoming Homelessness, Agoraphobia And Panic Attacks And 25 Years Of ‘Pieces Of You’

 Wash your hands.
 Those three words have echoed around the globe in the hope of protecting people from coronavirus.
-Yet for Jewel Kilcher, the simple act of washing her hands helped save her from another potentially-fatal illness – a mental health battle that saw her fight debilitating anxiety, panic attacks and agoraphobia, while addicted to shoplifting and almost dying in a parking lot after becoming homeless at 18.
+Yet for Jewel, her hands played a just as simple but vital role in helping save her from another potentially-fatal illness – a mental health battle that saw her fight debilitating anxiety, panic attacks and agoraphobia, while addicted to shoplifting and almost dying in a parking lot after becoming homeless at 18.

 “I took notes on what my hands did for two weeks, which sounds like a ridiculous life plan!” continues the musician, who penned the 1998 song “Hands” about the experience.
 “But when I was absorbed in journaling, ‘My hands do this, my hands do that,’ my anxiety went away.
 It was a massive, shocking side effect.”

 It was the start of Jewel’s transformative, lifelong journey into nurturing mental well-being.
-And while today, handwashing is encouraged to avoid catching coronavirus, the songstress hopes such simple exercises can also help protect mental health amid the global crisis.
+The songstress now hopes such simple exercises can also help protect mental health amid the global crisis.

 Calls to some suicide hotlines have reportedly increased 300% since the pandemic began and heightened agoraphobia has also raised as a concern.
 The anxiety disorder, in which people fear places/situations, is something Jewel’s deeply familiar with.
 It’s one of the countless hurdles the Alaskan native faced throughout her youth.
 “My mum left when I was eight, my dad had bad PTSD and began drinking to medicate that then became abusive, so I moved out when I was 15,” says the Grammy nominee, whose father, Atz Kilcher, and brothers star in the reality show, “Alaska: The Last Frontier”.